 UNCLASSIFIED (U)

 c.
 (U) Role of the National Visa Center (NVC) in Post Assignment and Request to Change Post:

 (1) (U) Upon receipt of petitions from USCIS, NVC will assign the post code based on the applicant’s current country of residence.
 If the applicant lives in the United States, the IV unit assigned is based on the applicant’s place of last foreign residence.
-If there is insufficient information to determine a post, the applicant will be assigned based on their country of nationality.
+If there is insufficient information to determine a post, the applicant will be assigned based on their country of nationality; and

-e.
-(U) Record of Transfer by Transferring IV Unit: Once the receiving IV unit informs you that it will accept the transfer, you must prepare a record of the transfer of a pending or refused visa case by making the appropriate entry in IVO.
-All cases must be transferred using the procedures contained in IVO.
-In no case should a paper file be transferred without following proper procedures in the automated system.
+f.
+(U) Record of Transfer by Transferring IV Unit: Once the receiving IV unit informs you that it will accept the transfer, you must prepare a record of the transfer of a pending or refused visa case by making a case note in IVO.
+Both offices must transfer electronic cases using the procedures provided in the automated IV processing system (IVO).
+In no case should a paper file be transferred without first following proper procedures in the automated system.

+UNCLASSIFIED (U)